Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 Backing up to either location is quickly done from the storage destination tab within our software.

-We have hardcoded the region and access details into the connector, making the process a one-click process.
+We have hard-coded the region and access details into the connector, making this a one-click process.

 We recommend both systems to our online backup resellers who want to use their accounts with Wasabi or Backblaze.

-Wasabi Technologies, Inc. is a dedicated S3 object storage provider, making them experts.
+Wasabi Technologies, Inc. is a dedicated S3 object storage provider, making them experts in cloud storage.

 You might not know their names, but you will know the companies they owned, Carbonite, Mozy, and Webroot being the more prominent names.